 WHO Technical Report Series

-Guidelines relating to vaccines quality assurance are drafted by pharmaceutical specialists, in consultation with other specialists from industry, national institutions and nongovernmental organizations.
+Guidelines relating to medicines quality assurance are drafted by pharmaceutical specialists, in consultation with the WHO Expert Advisory Panel on The International Pharmacopoeia and Pharmaceutical Preparations, other specialists from industry, national institutions and nongovernmental organizations.
 Preparation of guidelines generally incorporates an extensive consultative procedure.
-The draft guidelines are evaluated by ECBS at its annual meeting.
+The draft guidelines are evaluated by ECSPP at its annual meeting.
 If considered to be appropriate they are adopted as international standards.
-Alternatively, ECBS may request that a draft guideline be revised.
+Alternatively, ECSPP may request that a draft guideline be revised.

-The WHO Technical Report Series includes all guidelines that have been adopted by ECBS.
+The WHO Technical Report Series includes all guidelines that have been adopted by ECSPP.
 They are appended as annexes to ECSPP’s annual reports, each of which is published as a WHO Technical Series report.
-Many of these annexes underpin the procedures and activities of WHO vaccines prequalification and therefore serve as valuable references for manufacturers, regulators and procurers.
-For example, Annex 2 of WHO Technical Report Series 957, WHO Expert Committee on Specifications for Pharmaceutical Preparations, Forty-fourth Report (published in 2010) concerns WHO good manufacturing practices (GMP) for active pharmaceutical ingredients.
-WHO inspections of the manufacturing sites of active pharmaceutical ingredients and finished pharmaceutical products, undertaken as a component of evaluation for WHO prequalification, are based on WHO GMP.
+Many of these annexes underpin the procedures and activities of WHO medicines prequalification and therefore serve as valuable references for manufacturers, regulators and procurers.